 “Knowledge is something I collect,” says Kyle Glover.
 “Really that’s what interests me, is everything.
 I want to study everything.
 That’s why I’m drawn to Carl Jung — he was the last man, they say, to know everything.”

 For a student of such ambitions, Wagner’s learning communities are just about ideal.
-This past semester, Glover took his intermediate learning community (or ILC).
-Titled “The Outsiders,” this ILC linked a course on 20th-century women philosophers and a world literature course.
+Glover's intermediate learning community (ILC), “The Outsiders,” linked a course on 20th-century women philosophers and a world literature course.

 What is the ILC?